TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Related Work

 \subsection{White-Box Watermarking Techniques}

-In the early 2000s, spread spectrum techniques were applied to watermark digital images~\cite{cdma_image1, cdma_image2}.
-Hernández et al.~\cite{cdma_image1}, present a spread-spectrum-like discrete cosine transform domain watermarking technique for copyright protection of digital images.
-Cox et al.~\cite{cdma_image2} propose to insert a watermark into the spectral components of the data using techniques analogous to spread spectrum communications, hiding a narrow band signal in a wideband channel (i.e., multimedia data).
-The work by Uchida et al.~\cite{uchida_embedding, Nagai2018DigitalWF} is the first attempt to watermark a DNN.
+The work by Uchida et al.~\cite{uchida_embedding,Nagai2018DigitalWF} is the first attempt to watermark a DNN.
 The embedding is made possible by using an extra regularization term in the cost function that introduces a statistical bias on the weight parameters of the learned ML model.
 This statistical bias is then used to infer information about the ownership of the ML model.
+Li et al.~\cite{li_paper_wtm} extend the work of Uchida et al.~\cite{uchida_embedding,Nagai2018DigitalWF} by introducing an extra regularization term based on informed coding.
+This allows the author to insert a bigger watermark with a lower impact on the model accuracy, thus improving the capacity of their scheme compared to previous work.
+However, their usage of informed coding as a regularization term has been proved less robust against removal techniques, such as FTAL with a different dataset, compared to the original one proposed by Uchida et al., as reported in table 10 of work~\cite{li_paper_wtm}.
 Wang et al.~\cite{wang_dnn2020} insert an independent neural network that allows the use of selective weights to watermark another ML model.
 This independent model is kept secret and serves as the watermark verification tool.
 The watermark is embedded by training the two neural networks simultaneously.
 In this procedure, the independent neural network uses selected target parameter weights of the model to be watermarked to embed the watermark information.
 To extract the watermark, the input layer of the independent neural network is connected to the selective weights of the marked neural network, and the watermark verification is done by observing the outputs of the independent neural network.
-Song et al.~\cite{song2017machine} present both a white- and black-box watermarking technique with the goal of embedding information related to the private training dataset into the trained model's weight parameters.
-In the white-box case, they do this by either encoding sensitive information about the private training dataset in the least significant bits and the signs of the model's weight parameters, or, similarly to Uchida et al.~\cite{uchida_embedding, Nagai2018DigitalWF}, by including an extra regularization term to the loss function.
-DeepSigns~\cite{deepsign_2019} works by embedding the watermark in the probability density function of the data abstraction obtained by a DNN layer.
+Song et al.~\cite{song2017machine} present a watermarking technique with the goal of embedding information related to the private training dataset into the trained model's weight parameters.
+They achieve this by either encoding sensitive information about the private training dataset in the least significant bits and the signs of the model's weight parameters.
+DeepSigns~\cite{deepsign2019} works by embedding the watermark in the probability density function of the data abstraction obtained by a DNN layer.
 The watermark verification is done by using a subset of training data, querying the model with them, and computing the statistical mean value of the activation features obtained by passing these input data in the model.
 The acquired mean values are used to extract the watermark content.
-DeepMarks~\cite{deepmark_2019} improves upon DeepSigns~\cite{deepsign_2019} by constructing the watermarks using anti-collusion codebooks.
-The watermark, similar to~\cite{deepmark_2019}, is embedded in the probability density function of the weights by incorporating a watermark-specific regularization loss.
-Along the same line of thought as Uchida et al.~\cite{uchida_embedding, Nagai2018DigitalWF}, Wang et al.~\cite{wang_riga}, propose a GAN-based adversarial training technique that encourages the weights distribution of a watermarked model to be similar to the weights distribution of a non-watermark model.